nuriel77/iri-playbook/docs/post-installation.rst

 Checking Ports
 ==============

-IRI uses 3 ports by default:
+IRI uses 2 ports by default:

-1. UDP neighbor peering port
-2. TCP neighbor peering port
+1. TCP neighbor peering port
-3. TCP API port (this is where a light wallet would connect to, unless using HAProxy in which case the default port is 14267 TCP)
+2. TCP API port (this is where a light wallet would connect to, unless using HAProxy in which case the default port is 14267 TCP)

 You can check if IRI is "listening" on the ports when you run: